55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Since this isn’t a professional escape game, you can tape off areas and explain why the players can’t access them.
 This gives you tons of options for requiring creative problem solving to retrieve items from your out-of-bounds areas.

-- A key that's 'stuck' behind a shower door, with a note saying Magically locked & won't open.
+- A key that's 'stuck' behind a shower door, with a note saying Magically sealed by the High Wizards.
 Player's can immediately see that they need to find a way to get the keys without opening the door.
-If there's a magnet ominously left hanging from the key hook next to the front door it's quite clear what needs to happy.
+If there's a magnet ominously left hanging from the key hook next to the front door it's quite clear what needs to happen.

-- Block areas with police tap, or even masking tape, and attach a note saying how players can interact with it.
+- Block areas with police tape, or even masking tape, and attach a note saying how players can interact with it.
 For example, Quicksand pit.
 Can't be crossed without a surfboard.

 Add fun with some party games